sceckert/Data-and-Culture-Fall-2024/_week2/in-class-exercises.md

 - Using the commands we've learned, figure out the number of words in each text.
 Which one is longer?
 - Try to look at just the first 5 lines and the last five lines of "stein-matisse.txt."
 Repeat for "stein-picasso.txt."
 - Then, search for and count all instances of the word "some" in "stein-matisse.txt."
-- Then, search for all instances of the word "some", in "stein-matisse.txt.**ignoring case**.
+- Then, search for all instances of the word "some", in "stein-matisse.txt" **ignoring case**.
 - Do the same thing as above for the words "something", "expressing", and "working."
 - Repeat the search for "some", "something", "working" and expressing for "stein-picasso.txt"
 - What did you notice?